SELECTION OF QUESTIONS AND ANSWERS

 You have done very well in your Vipassana meditation, but it is obviously not for you.
 Your attainment is meant for monks who want to be enlightened.
 But you are not ready for enlightenment.
 You should practice something down to earth, like our arts.

 It is a matter of perspective, just like samsara is nirvana and nirvana is samsar is a matter of perspective.
-If you are enlightened, samsara is nirvana and nirvama os samsara.
-If you are not enlightened, samsara is samsara, nirvana is nirvana, and they are totally different.
+If you are enlightened, samsara is nirvana.
+If you are not enlightened, nirvana is samsara.

 Similarly, if you are enlightened, life is an illusion.
 If you are not enlightened, life is real.